simonklee/redoc/readme.md

 # redoc

-Provides [Redis documentation](http://redis.io/commands) as a command line tool.
+Provides [Redis documentation](http://redis.io/commands) from a simple command line interface.
+With `redoc` command you don't have to have a redis-server running in order access documentation through `redis-cli help`.
+Furthermore, the extended documentation as used on redis.io is also available for each command.

 ## Requires